SWEG-2014-EC-Batch/YE-KOLO-CODERS/README.md

 Project 4: Last but not Least, thiss project invloves creating a Grade Calculator for students.

+#Future Plans
+Our long-term goal is to connect with other software engineering groups in our community to share information, work on joint projects, and strengthen our network.
+We also intend to improve our soft skills, such as communication, leadership, and teamwork, as we develop.
+We will participate in collaborative events, collaborate on joint initiatives, share resources and knowledge, form partnerships, and attend conferences and meetups.
+We can develop a stronger network, learn from others, and tackle larger and more effective projects by partnering with other organizations and strengthening our soft skills.
+Join us as we gain the skills needed to have a good effect on the larger community as a community of software engineering students.

 # Contributing We welcome contributions to our projects!
 If you are interested in contributing, please follow these steps:
 1. Fork the repository.